CommunityToolkit/WindowsCommunityToolkit-wiki/Fabric-Bot-Services.md

 <br><br>

 Once the comment has been made in the issue the "no-recent-activity :chart_with_downwards_trend:" will be removed.
-This ensures that the productivity of the issue will continue and proceeds towards possible solution of the problem.
+This ensures that the productivity of the issue will continue and proceeds towards a possible solutions to the problem.
 **Event responder - issue comments**
 **Remove no recent label when an issue is commented on**
 | **Conditions**   | **Actions**   |